“I don’t belong here

 “Om… purnam adah, purnam idam purnat

 purnam udachyate; purnasya purnam adaya

 The moment Dr. Charak said these words, the door, as if by some invisible force, opened.
-Finally, after all these years, Indraprastha House let those three people in, who had been the only people to ever live in it, come back to the place, where they were always meant to belong.
+Finally, after all these years, Indraprastha House let those three people in, who had been the only beings to have ever lived in it—they were back in the place where they were always meant to be.